johnalison/WorkingPhilosophy/BookNotes/LosingOurselves.md

 - If I am truly immersed in an experience, my own subjectivity is the furthest thing from my mind.
 If I am just a stream of psychophysical processes there may be nothing beyond the stream of which to be aware.

-- Tsongkhapa;s advice is that only long-term meditative exercise is capable of ridding us of the innate sense of self; it is too wired into our psyche to be extirpated just by doing philosophy.
+- Tsongkhapa's advice is that only long-term meditative exercise is capable of ridding us of the innate sense of self; it is too wired into our psyche to be extirpated just by doing philosophy.
 This is indeed why meditative practice is so important in Buddhist traditions: it is a vehicle through which philosophy can be transformative, by allowing that philosophy to seep so deeply into our consciousness that it comes to shape our experience.

 - We dont succumb to the illusion of the self at every waking moment.
 There are times when we dont represent ourselves as selves  at all, when we spontaneously engage with the world in ways that implicate no sense of self.